Skip to main content

 • Objection (to processing based on legitimate interests)

-To exercise rights, email support@aligned.co.uk.
-We aim to respond within one month (extendable for complex requests).
+To exercise any of these rights, email admin@aligned.co.uk.
+We aim to respond within one month.

 ICO complaint right: You can complain to the Information Commissioner’s Office (ICO).
-We encourage you to contact us first so we can try to resolve the issue.
+We encourage you to contact us first.
+ICO contact details: ico.org.uk, telephone 0303 123 1113, or write to Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.

 10) Cookies and analytics